ouspg/LLM-Hackathon/README.md

 ```console
   python3 -m garak --list_probes
 ```
-You should an output such as in the image below:
+You should see an output such as in the image below:

 ![garak probes list](/assets/img/garak_probes.PNG "garak probes list")